zeroasterisk/CakePHP-Litle-Plugin/README.markdown

     ./cake test Litle AllLitle

-NOTE: you will need to have your IP address allowed into Litle's certification url/firewall.
+NOTE: you will need to have your IP address allowed into Litle's prelive and postlive url/firewall.

 ## About